vserova/book/pages/ch_objmgr.md

 ##### SAnnotSelector

 [SAnnotSelector](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=SAnnotSelector) is a helper class which may be used to fine-tune annotation iterator's settings.
 It is used with [CAnnot\_CI](#cannotci), [CFeat\_CI](#cfeatci), [CAlign\_CI](#calignci) and [CGraph\_CI](#cgraphci) iterators.
 Below is the brief explanation of the class methods.
 Some methods have several modifications to simplify the selector usage.
-E.g. one can find <span class="nctnt ncbi-code">SetOverlapIntervals()</span> more convenient than <span class="nctnt ncbi-code">SetOverlapType(SAnnotSelector::eOverlap\_Intervals)</span>.
+E.g. one can find `SetOverlapIntervals()` more convenient than `SetOverlapType(SAnnotSelector::eOverlap_Intervals)`.

--   <span class="nctnt ncbi-func">SetAnnotType</span> - selects type of annotations to search for (features, alignments or graphs).
+-   `SetAnnotType` - selects type of annotations to search for (features, alignments or graphs).
 Type-specific iterators set this type automatically.

--   <span class="nctnt ncbi-func">SetFeatType</span> - selects type of features to search for.
+-   `SetFeatType` - selects type of features to search for.
 Ignored when used with alignment or graph iterator.

--   <span class="nctnt ncbi-func">SetFeatSubtype</span> - selects feature subtype and corresponding type.
+-   `SetFeatSubtype` - selects feature subtype and corresponding type.

--   <span class="nctnt ncbi-func">SetByProduct</span> - sets flag to search features by product rather than by location.
+-   `SetByProduct` - sets flag to search features by product rather than by location.

--   <span class="nctnt ncbi-func">SetOverlapType</span> - select type of location matching during the search.
+-   `SetOverlapType` - select type of location matching during the search.
 If overlap type is set to `intervals`, the annotation should have at least one interval intersecting with the requested ranges to be included in the results.
 If overlap type is set to `total range`, the annotation will be found even if its location has a gap intersecting with the requested range.
 The default value is `intervals`.
 Total ranges are calculated for each referenced Bioseq individually, even if an annotation is located on several bioseqs, which are segments of the same parent sequence.

--   <span class="nctnt ncbi-func">SetSortOrder</span> - selects sorting of annotations: `normal`, `reverse` or `none`.
+-   `SetSortOrder` - selects sorting of annotations: `normal`, `reverse` or `none`.
 The default value is `normal`.

--   <span class="nctnt ncbi-func">SetResolveMethod</span> - defines method of resolving references in segmented bioseqs.
+-   `SetResolveMethod` - defines method of resolving references in segmented bioseqs.
 Default value is `TSE`, meaning that annotations should only be searched on segments located in the same top-level Seq-entry.
 Other available options are `none` (to ignore annotations on segments) and `all` (to search on all segments regardless of their location).
 Resolving all references may produce a huge number of annotations for big bioseqs, this option should be used with care.

--   <span class="nctnt ncbi-func">SetResolveDepth</span> - limits the depth of resolving references in segmented bioseqs.
+-   `SetResolveDepth` - limits the depth of resolving references in segmented bioseqs.
 By default the search depth is not limited (set to `kMax_Int`).

--   <span class="nctnt ncbi-func">SetAdaptiveDepth</span>, <span class="nctnt ncbi-func">SetAdaptiveTrigger</span> - set search depth limit using a trigger type/subtype.
+-   `SetAdaptiveDepth`, `SetAdaptiveTrigger` - set search depth limit using a trigger type/subtype.
 The search stops when an annotation of the trigger type is found on some level.

--   <span class="nctnt ncbi-func">SetMaxSize</span> - limits total number of annotations to find.
+-   `SetMaxSize` - limits total number of annotations to find.

--   <span class="nctnt ncbi-func">SetLimitNone</span>, <span class="nctnt ncbi-func">SetLimitTSE</span>, <span class="nctnt ncbi-func">SetLimitSeqEntry</span>, <span class="nctnt ncbi-func">SetLimitSeqAnnot</span> - limits the search to a single TSE, Seq-entry or Seq-annot object.
+-   `SetLimitNone`, `SetLimitTSE`, `SetLimitSeqEntry`, `SetLimitSeqAnnot` - limits the search to a single TSE, Seq-entry or Seq-annot object.

--   <span class="nctnt ncbi-func">SetUnresolvedFlag</span>, <span class="nctnt ncbi-func">SetIgnoreUnresolved</span>, <span class="nctnt ncbi-func">SetSearchUnresolved</span>, <span class="nctnt ncbi-func">SetFailUnresolved</span> - define how the iterators should behave if a reference in a sequence can not be resolved. `Ignore` (default) will ignore missing parts, `Fail` will throw <span class="nctnt ncbi-class">CAnnotException</span>. `Search` may be used to search by known ID on missing parts, but will work only if limit object is also set, since the iterator needs to know where to look for the annotations.
+-   `SetUnresolvedFlag`, `SetIgnoreUnresolved`, `SetSearchUnresolved`, `SetFailUnresolved` - define how the iterators should behave if a reference in a sequence can not be resolved. `Ignore` (default) will ignore missing parts, `Fail` will throw `CAnnotException`. `Search` may be used to search by known ID on missing parts, but will work only if limit object is also set, since the iterator needs to know where to look for the annotations.

--   <span class="nctnt ncbi-func">SetSearchExternal</span> - sets all flags to search for external annotations.
+-   `SetSearchExternal` - sets all flags to search for external annotations.
 Such annotations are packed with special bioseqs, (e.g. gnl\\|Annot:CDD\\|6 references gi 6 and contains CDD features for the gi).
-If <span class="nctnt ncbi-func">SetSearchSpecial</span> is called with the Bioseq handle for this special sequence or its TSE handle, only external CDD features from this TSE will be found.
-The method calls <span class="nctnt ncbi-func">SetResolveTSE</span>, sets limit object to the same TSE and sets `SearchUnresolved` flag.
+If `SetSearchSpecial` is called with the Bioseq handle for this special sequence or its TSE handle, only external CDD features from this TSE will be found.
+The method calls `SetResolveTSE`, sets limit object to the same TSE and sets `SearchUnresolved` flag.

--   <span class="nctnt ncbi-func">SetNoMapping</span> - prevents the iterator from mapping locations to the top-level Bioseq.
+-   `SetNoMapping` - prevents the iterator from mapping locations to the top-level Bioseq.
 This option can dramatically increase iterators' performance when searching annotations on a segmented Bioseq.

 ##### Feature iterator

 The Feature iterator ([CFeat\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CFeat_CI)) is a kind of annotation iterator.
 It enumerates [CSeq\_feat](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeq_feat) objects related to a Bioseq, Seq-loc, or contained in a particular Seq-entry or Seq-annot regardless of the referenced locations.
 The search parameters may be set using [SAnnotSelector](#sannotselector) (preferred method) or using constructors with different arguments.
-The iterator returns <span class="nctnt ncbi-class">CMappedFeat</span> object rather than <span class="nctnt ncbi-class">CSeq\_feat</span>.
+The iterator returns `CMappedFeat` object rather than `CSeq_feat`.
 This allows accessing both the original feature (e.g. loaded from a database) and the mapped one, with its location adjusted according to the search parameters.
-Most methods of <span class="nctnt ncbi-class">CMappedFeat</span> are just proxies for the original feature members and are not listed here.
+Most methods of `CMappedFeat` are just proxies for the original feature members and are not listed here.

 #### CMappedFeat important methods

--   <span class="nctnt ncbi-func">GetOriginalFeature</span> - returns the original feature.
+-   `GetOriginalFeature` - returns the original feature.

--   <span class="nctnt ncbi-func">GetSeq\_feat\_Handle</span> - returns handle for the original feature object.
+-   `GetSeq_feat_Handle` - returns handle for the original feature object.

--   <span class="nctnt ncbi-func">GetMappedFeature</span> - returns a copy of the original feature with its location/product adjusted according to the search parameters (e.g. id and ranges changed from a segment to the parent Bioseq).
+-   `GetMappedFeature` - returns a copy of the original feature with its location/product adjusted according to the search parameters (e.g. id and ranges changed from a segment to the parent Bioseq).
 The mapped feature is not created unless requested.
 This allows improving the iterator's performance.

--   <span class="nctnt ncbi-func">GetLocation</span> - although present in <span class="nctnt ncbi-class">CSeq\_feat</span> class, this method does not always return the original feature's location, but first checks if the feature should be mapped, creates the mapped location if necessary and returns it.
-To get the unmapped location use <span class="nctnt ncbi-func">GetOriginalFeature()</span>.<span class="nctnt ncbi-func">GetLocation()</span> instead.
+-   `GetLocation` - although present in `CSeq_feat` class, this method does not always return the original feature's location, but first checks if the feature should be mapped, creates the mapped location if necessary and returns it.
+To get the unmapped location use `GetOriginalFeature()`.`GetLocation()` instead.

--   <span class="nctnt ncbi-func">GetAnnot</span> - returns handle for the Seq-annot object, containing the original feature.
+-   `GetAnnot` - returns handle for the Seq-annot object, containing the original feature.

 See the [CMappedFeat API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCMappedFeat.html) for an up-to-date list of all methods.

 ##### Alignment iterator

 The Alignment iterator ([CAlign\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CAlign_CI)) enumerates [CSeq\_align](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeq_align) objects related to the specified Bioseq or Seq-loc.
-It behaves much like [CFeat\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CFeat_CI). <span class="nctnt ncbi-func">operator\*</span> and <span class="nctnt ncbi-func">operator-\></span> return a mapped <span class="nctnt ncbi-class">CSeq\_align</span> object.
-To get the original alignment you can use <span class="nctnt ncbi-func">GetOriginalSeq\_align</span> or <span class="nctnt ncbi-func">GetSeq\_align\_Handle</span> methods.
+It behaves much like [CFeat\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CFeat_CI). `operator*` and `operator->` return a mapped `CSeq_align` object.
+To get the original alignment you can use `GetOriginalSeq_align` or `GetSeq_align_Handle` methods.
 The objects iterated over may be selected by using [SAnnotSelector](#sannotselector) in the constructor.

 ##### Graph iterator

 The Graph iterator ([CGraph\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CGraph_CI)) enumerates [CSeq\_graph](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CSeq_graph) objects related to a specific Bioseq or Seq-loc.
-It behaves much like [CFeat\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CFeat_CI), returning <span class="nctnt ncbi-class">CMappedGraph</span> object which imitates the interface of <span class="nctnt ncbi-class">CSeq\_graph</span> and has additional methods to access both original and mapped graphs.
+It behaves much like [CFeat\_CI](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CFeat_CI), returning `CMappedGraph` object which imitates the interface of `CSeq_graph` and has additional methods to access both original and mapped graphs.
 The objects iterated over may be selected by using [SAnnotSelector](#sannotselector) in the constructor.

-<span class="nctnt highlight">Note:</span> Quality Graphs for cSRA data are not iterated by default.
+*Note:* Quality Graphs for cSRA data are not iterated by default.
 To include them, set the following configuration parameter:

     [csra_loader]
     quality_graphs=true